 - Capacitor C1 connects across input supply.

-- Inductor L1 one end connects to Q1 TIP42 collector and cathode of diode D1.
+- Inductor L1 one end connects to Q1 TIP42 collector and cathode of diode D1 and other end connects to 5V output.

-- Other end connects to 5v output, positive of capacitor C2 and cathode of ZD1.
+- Also, positive of capacitor C2 and cathode of ZD1 connect to output 5V.

 - Lastly, anode connects to base of Q3 and resistor R4 one end and other end of R4 connects to GND.